-Parking Enforcement Worker Job Description Patrol assigned area, such as public parking lot or city streets to issue tickets to overtime parking violators and illegally parked vehicles.
+Example of Parking Enforcement Worker Job Patrol assigned area, such as public parking lot or city streets to issue tickets to overtime parking violators and illegally parked vehicles.

 - Train new or temporary staff.

-When polled, Parking Enforcement Workers say the following skills are most frequently used in their jobs:
+These are the skills Parking Enforcement Workers say are the most useful in their careers:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.